alcideio/rbac-tool/notes.md

 # Generate a `ClusterRole` policy that allows to read everything **except** *secrets* and *services*
 rbac-tool  gen  --deny-resources=secrets.,services. --allowed-verbs=get,list

+# Generate a ClusterRole with all the available permissions for core and apps api groups
+rbac-tool show  --for-groups=,apps
 ```

 ## kubectl rbac-tool ...